- Plant Schedule Fonts

 - GS (one capital letter for the genus and one for the species)

-For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences page.
+For instructions on how to customize this code style, see the Plant Code section in our Planting Preferences article.

 Change Plant Schedule Column Widths